taidalog/ttt/README.md

 2025-03-31 Mari's birthday
 ```

-The timeline text above will be converted into the timeline image below:
+The text above will be converted into the timeline image below:

 ![The output](https://raw.githubusercontent.com/taidalog/ttt/main/docs/image/timeline.en.png)